JstRelax/web-www-v2/content/security/_index.en.md

 {{< /callout >}}

 ### **Don’ts**

 {{< callout type="error" >}}

+- Reveal the vulnerability or problem to others until it is resolved.
+- Build your own backdoor in an information system to then use it to demonstrate the vulnerability, because doing so can cause additional damage and create unnecessary security risks.
+- Utilise a vulnerability further than necessary to establish its existence.
+{{< /callout >}}

+{{< callout type="error" >}}
 Reveal the vulnerability or problem to others until it is resolved.